edizquierdo/CTRNN-HP/README.md

 ## Instructions for use

-1. Compile using the Makefile: make.
+1. Compile using the Makefile:
+'''
+$make
+'''
-2. Perform an evolutionary run (takes 2 seconds): ./main
+5. Perform an evolutionary run (takes 2 seconds): ./main
-3. Visualize the evolutionary progress and the resulting dynamics of the best evolved homeostatic neural circuit: python viz.py
+6. Visualize the evolutionary progress and the resulting dynamics of the best evolved homeostatic neural circuit: python viz.py